 Partnerships Manager for London and the South East (Homeless Link)

-Safia provides bespoke packages of support to MEAM Approach and Fulfilling Lives areas in South Central England to help them improve outcomes for people with multiple needs
+Safia provides bespoke packages of support to MEAM Approach and Fulfilling Lives areas in London and the South East to help them improve outcomes for people with multiple needs

 Safia has worked in a variety of front line services offering support and advocacy to people experiencing or at risk of becoming homeless.
 This has included specialist work with young women who have experienced domestic and sexual abuse within BAME communities.
 Safia has spent the last 4 years managing a range of front line services for YMCA Bedfordshire including supported accommodation schemes, supported lodgings and resident participation.